Rensing-Lab/TAPscan-v4-website/README.md

 **Troubleshooting**

-If you encounter permission errors, please set the following permissions on the public and storage folders:
+If you encounter permission errors when viewing the website, please set the following permissions on the `public` and `storage` folders:

 ```
-chmod -R a+rwx public storage
+sudo chmod -R a+rwx public storage
 ```